gotchoices/MyCHIPs/doc/Tallies.md

 Lifts are largely executed autonomously (without direct user interaction).
 So the system needs a defined set of rules to know how the user wants this done.
-In the absense of any more specific direction, the system could simply examine any credit imbalances and lift them back to zero.
+In the absence of any more specific direction, the system could simply examine any credit imbalances and lift them back to zero.
 While this would technically work, it doesn't give the user much flexibility in how and where he may choose to accumulate value (i.e. save money).
 So for better control, users can